MaciejTrudnos/PowerShell-Command-History/README.md

 # PowerShell Command History

-Console application allow copy to clipboard selected item from list all of the command that have been run from PowerShell terminal.
+Console application allow copy to clipboard selected item from list all of the commands that have been run from PowerShell terminal.

 ![PowerShell-Command-History](https://user-images.githubusercontent.com/35919087/163270057-0306d46f-588a-47ea-95ae-6fadefb3a424.gif)

 ## Features
-- Returns list of all the command that have been run from PowerShell terminal
+- Returns list of all the commands that have been run from PowerShell terminal
-- Allows filter the commands in the list
+- Filter the commands
-- Allows set page size list
+- Set page size list
-- Copies the selected command to the clipboard
+- Copy selected command to the clipboard
 - Save favourites commands

 ## Installation